xmarre/ComfyUI-Spectrum-WAN-Proper/README.md

 - **Wan 2.2 14B High-Noise expert**
 - **Wan 2.2 14B Low-Noise expert**

-This is intentionally one WAN-focused repository instead of a generic "video Spectrum for everything" package.
+This is intentionally one WAN-focused repository instead of a generic "Spectrum for everything" package.

 ## What this repo does